UW College of Education earns top 2026 rankings, growing the good across Washington communities

 From Seattle to Spokane: A statewide impact

-The UW College of Education prepares educators, leaders and researchers whose work reaches communities across Washington.
-From early learning to educational leadership, that impact is both local and far-reaching:
+The UW College of Education prepares educators, leaders and researchers whose work reaches communities across Washington — guided by faculty research and grounded in deep partnership with communities.

 More than a ranking